mahima672000/Programming-DSA/Graphs/Grraphs.md

 # Bellman ford

--ve edge wt cycle means whether that cycle has -ve total cost or not .... only one edge -ve doesn't gurantees -ve edge wt cycle. file:///home/hp/Pictures/Screenshot%20from%202022-07-02%2018-32-11.png![image](https://user-images.githubusercontent.com/93143005/177002049-d2e462a0-1579-465b-8939-27393bb7769a.png)
+-ve edge wt cycle means whether that cycle has -ve total cost or not .... only one edge -ve doesn't gurantees -ve edge wt cycle.(for a directed graph) file:///home/hp/Pictures/Screenshot%20from%202022-07-02%2018-32-11.png![image](https://user-images.githubusercontent.com/93143005/177002049-d2e462a0-1579-465b-8939-27393bb7769a.png)

-file:///home/hp/Pictures/Screenshot%20from%202022-07-02%2018-36-14.png![image](https://user-images.githubusercontent.com/93143005/177002093-1cbe2272-1140-4e9a-a3ed-86f8823f8ec8.png)
+but for an undirected graph (-ve egde goes for infinte loop) and hence only a single edge -ve in undirected graph can mean -ve edge wt cycle. file:///home/hp/Pictures/Screenshot%20from%202022-07-02%2018-36-14.png![image](https://user-images.githubusercontent.com/93143005/177002093-1cbe2272-1140-4e9a-a3ed-86f8823f8ec8.png)